TofuPilotTofuPilot

 Backups

-Integrate these volumes into your backup process using methods like volume snapshots, off-site replication, or encrypted storage to ensure data durability and smooth recovery in case of failure or migration.
+Use snapshots, off-site sync, or encrypted storage to keep your instance safe in case of failure or migration.